 “Click Here” to purchase the Jane Crochet Throw Blanket Kit

 A full video tutorial can be found below!

 Subscribe to my YouTube channel so, you don’t miss out on other free video tutorials!

 WANT A PDF?

-If you would prefer a PDF version of this pattern please head on over to my pattern shop!
+If you would prefer a PDF version of this pattern, please head on over to my pattern shop!
 “Click Here” to shop.
-Otherwise read on down for the free pattern!
+Otherwise, read on down for the free design!

 READY TO START?

-I wrote this blanket in a throw size blanket but it can easily be adjusted to be made in any size by using an even starting chain number.
+I wrote this blanket in a throw size blanket, but you can easily change this into any size by using an even starting chain number.
 Just imagine this design as a little crochet baby throw blanket!
 Ready to get started?
 Read on down to find the full tutorial and

 JANE THROW BLANKET – Free Crochet Blanket Pattern